patsie75/awk-yahtzee/README.md

 # awk-yahtzee
 Yahtzee in GAWK

+requires gawk version 5.0 or later (Using 'namespace')

 You have three rolls each turn.
 On the first two rolls you can 'hold' either one of the 5 die

     hold 1/2/3/4/5: 135